vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 207 commits since the previous release, including 102 fixes.
+More than 208 commits since the previous release, including 102 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat Sep 16 01:54:25 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sun Sep 17 01:59:09 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER